A Eudoxian study of discriminant curves associated to normal surface singularities: Introduction

 {\bf Theorem} \ref{thm:Cthm}{\bf .} {\em Let $(S,s)$ be a normal surface singularity and $\varphi= (f, g) : (S,s) \to (\C^2, 0)$ a germ of finite morphism.
 Then the Newton polygon of its discriminant depends only on the combinatorial type of the triple $(S, Z(f), Z(g))$. }

-This theorem is also a consequence of Michel's \cite[Theorems 4.8, 4.9]{M 08}, which she proved topologically using Waldhausen's {\em graph manifolds}.
-Our approach is completely different, without appealing to the theory of graph manifolds.
-Instead, we use Theorem \ref{thm:Bthm} and A'Campo's formula of \cite[Theorem 4]{A 75} for the Milnor number in terms of good resolutions.
+This theorem is also a consequence of Michel's \cite[Theorems 4.8, 4.9]{M 08}, which did not concern Newton polygons explicitly and which she proved topologically.
+Our approach is completely different: we use Theorem \ref{thm:Bthm} and A'Campo's formula of \cite[Theorem 4]{A 75} for the Milnor number in terms of good resolutions.

 This article is subdivided into sections.
-The first paragraph of each section describes its content.
+The first paragraph of every section describes its content.
 Each time a notation is introduced for the first time, it is written inside a $\boxed{\mathrm{box}}$.